 To maintain a healthy battery, it’s recommended to keep a battery’s charge percentage within the following ranges.

-Lead Acid Batteries (including AGM): Healthy range = 50%-100%
+• Lead Acid (including AGM): Healthy range = 50%-100%

-Lithium (including LiFePO4): Healthy range = 20%-80%
+• Lithium: Healthy range = 20%-80%

 Key Takeaway

-For AGM batteries: Try not to let your lead acid (and AGM) battery drop below 50% charge when using.
-Letting this happen a few times is fine, but it’s detrimental to the battery’s lifespan if the charge is dropping below 50% on a consistent or daily basis.
+AGM batteries: Avoid letting your lead acid (and AGM) battery drop below 50% charge when using.
+Letting this happen a few times is fine, but it’s detrimental to the battery’s lifespan if the charge drops below 50% consistently or daily.
 On top of this, make sure your AGM batteries are regularly charged to 100% to prevent permanent sulfation of the battery plates.

-How To Monitor A Battery's Charge?
+How To Monitor a Batteryโ€™s Charge?

-But monitoring a standard 12v battery’s percentage charge isn’t as easy as you might think.
+But monitoring a standard 12V battery’s percentage charge isn’t as easy as you might think.

-Keep reading to learn more as we discuss how to keep on top of your battery’s charge in the next chapter.
+Please read to learn more as we discuss how to keep on top of your battery’s charge in the next chapter.

-How To Calculate A Battery's SOC
+How To Calculate a Batteryโ€™s SOC

-- The budget way
+1. The budget way with a multimeter

-- The convenient way
+2. The convenient way with a battery monitor

 The Budget Way